pce-uw-jscript400/w6-frontend-to-backend/README.md

 * **Question:** What changes on the page after you successfully login?
 Why?

 * **Your Answer:**
+The top bar options become relevant to a logged in user rather than just login/create.
 * **Question:** What happens if you enter in the incorrect information?
 What _should_ happen?
+Unhandled Rejection (TypeError): Cannot read property '_id' of undefined
 * **Your Answer:**
+A user-friendly error ('Incorrect Login Info' etc), or at least not crashing horribly
 ---

 - [ ] Try refreshing the page.
 You'll notice it _looks_ like you've been logged out, although your token is still stored in LocalStorage.
 To solve this, we will need to plug in to the component life cycle with `componentDidMount()`.
 Try adding the following code to `App.js`: